BxtGeek/vault/Linux/sshd.md

-Here's a simplified guide on how to install and start the SSH daemon (`sshd`) on Rocky Linux, written in Markdown format:

----

-# How to Install and Start SSH Daemon (`sshd`) on Rocky Linux

 `sshd` is a **daemon** (a background service) that allows remote connections to your Linux server using the SSH protocol.
 Below are the steps to install and set up `sshd`.

 **Note:**